tybottorff/bottorffdocs/notes/literature_notes.md

  - **takehome: each epitope-specific repertoire studied had a clustered group of receptors with core sequence similarities plus a dispersed set of diverse "outlier" sequences, so some similar but some different sort of unhelpful**
 # Rechallenge of immune checkpoint inhibitors in a case with adverse events inducing myasthenia gravis
  - ICI-induced myasthenia gravis (MG) irAE associated with germline variant in *SLC22A5* in thymoma case
+# Regulatory  T cell-specific epigenomic region variants are a key determinant of susceptibility to common autoimmune diseases
+ - SNPs associated with autoimmunity enriched in CpG demethylated regions in naive Tregs, less enriched in activation-induced demethylated regions in Tconv/Tregs
 # Regulatory T cells suppress CD4<sup>+</sup> effector T cell activation by controlling protein synthesis
 ## Abstract
  - Tregs suppress CD4 effector T cells